This post may contain affiliate links. Please read our disclosure policy.

 Potential Risks

-Though this all may sound great and you will be wanting to swap all your oils for coconut oil, you do need to also consider the potential risks of adding coconut oil to your diet.
+Though this all may sound great and you will want to swap all your oils for coconut oil, you do need to also consider the potential risks of adding coconut oil to your diet.

 The main issue is that coconut oil is 90% saturated fat, higher than butter and margarine, which also means that it is very high in calories; 117 calories per tablespoon to be exact.
 With all of the nutritional properties and versatility coconut oil has as an ingredient, it is a great oil to add to your diet; you just need to be aware of the calorie density before you start adding it to every meal.